Ghormeh Sabzi (Persian Herb Stew) & Basmati Rice

 - 3/4 cup dry kidney beans (or small red beans)

 - 1/2 tsp turmeric

 - 1 bunch cilantro

-- 3 bundles green onions, dark and light green parts
+- 3 bundles green onion, dark and light parts

 - 1 bunch spinach

 - 4-5 dried Persian limes